 About the author: Jodie Rosam says she has a deep love for native plants and a passion for exploration, with over 15 years of experience in working in the restoration of Hawaiʻi's forests.
 As a mother and an educator, she says the next generation has the power to lead the world to a sustainable future, and is committed to teaching her children (and others) from a place-based perspective.

-Emergency Management Agency (HI-EMA), under the leadership of Major General Kennth Hara.
+A KNOW YOUR HAZARDS INTERACTIVE TOOL has been launched by the state of Hawaiʻi's Emergency Management Agency (HI-EMA), under the leadership of Major General Kennth Hara.
 Know Your Hazards provides the public with updated information on potential hazards statewide.
 Through checking in with Know Your Hazards, Hawaiʻi residents and visitors receive

-Major General Kenneth S. Hara is
+Major General Kenneth S. Hara is Director of HI-EMA |

 This tool was developed by Jonathan Levy, HI-EMA’s Geographic Information Systems (GIS) specialist, as part of the Agency’s continuing effort to ensure the most accurate reporting of hazards and threats that may affect residents and visitors.